-QHAWAX - Module for continuous air quality monitoring
+QHAWAX - A small module for continuous monitoring of urban air pollution

 QHAWAX is a small, low-cost module for continuous air quality monitoring designed for posts in urban areas with the aim of measuring urban air pollution.